 The lymph (or lymphatic) system is a part of your body’s immune system.
 It includes a network of lymph vessels and lymph nodes.
 Lymph vessels are a lot like the veins that collect and carry blood through the body.
 But instead of carrying blood, these vessels carry the clear watery fluid called lymph.
 Lymph fluid also contains white blood cells, which help fight infections.

 Lymph fluid would build up and cause swelling if it were not drained in some way.
-That’s the role of the lymph vessels.
 Lymph vessels draw up the lymph fluid from around the cells to send it towards the chest.
 There, lymph fluid collects into a large vessel that drains into a blood vessel near the heart.

-Lymph vessels route lymph fluid through nodes throughout the body.
-Lymph nodes are small structures that work as filters for harmful substances.
+Lymph vessels send lymph fluid through nodes throughout the body.
+Lymph nodes are small structures that work as filters for foreign substances, such as cancer cells and infections.
+They contain immune cells that can help fight infection by attacking and destroying germs that are carried in through the lymph fluid.
+Lymph nodes are located in many parts of the body, including the neck, armpit, chest, abdomen (belly), and groin.
 They contain immune cells that can help fight infection by attacking and destroying germs that are carried in through the lymph fluid.

-When there’s a problem, such as infection, injury, or cancer, the node or the group of lymph nodes in that area may swell or enlarge as they work to filter out the “bad” cells.
-This may be called lymphadenopathy (LIMF-ad-uh-NOP-uh-thee).
-Swollen lymph nodes tell you that something is not right, but other symptoms help pinpoint the problem.
+When there’s a problem, such as infection, injury, or cancer, lymph nodes in that area may swell or enlarge as they work to filter out the “bad” cells.
+Swollen lymph nodes (lymphadenopathy) tell you that something is not right, but other symptoms help pinpoint the problem.
 For instance, ear pain, fever, and enlarged lymph nodes near your ear are clues that you may have an ear infection or cold.